deanpodgornik/docker_dot_net_core_web_application/README.md

 ==============================================

 A Visual Studio sollution prepared to be used (plug and play) with Docker.
-It will create 2 contaners, one for the web server and one for the SQL server (both Linux).
+It will create 2 contaners, one for the web server and one for the SQL server (both running on Linux).

 ----------